PlasmaLaboratories/plasma-cli/microsite/docs/tutorials/setup-environment.md

 # Setup

-In this tutorial we learn how to setup your environment to use the brambl-cli.
+In this tutorial we learn how to setup your environment to use the strata-cli.
 This tutorial covers how to setup a wallet and how to launch a private node or use a public testnet node.